NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

 # Demo usage

-For a storyline, watch the video '/demos/eecology-annotation-ui/demo-screencast.mkv' with subtitles (needs download).
+For a storyline, watch the video '/demos/eecology-annotation-ui/demo-screencast.mkv' with subtitles (needs download), or view the [raw](/demos/eecology-annotation-tool/demo-screencast.mkv.srt) subtitle data.

 ## Known quirks

+Known quirks are being collected in [this](/issues/23) issue.
 See also the [general remarks](/doc/demo-usage-general-remarks.md) about web demos.

-There's a small issue with the red time slider when maximizing a widget.